HR’s Guide to Payroll Basics

-Employer’s Quarterly Federal Tax Return.
-This form tells the IRS how much income tax, Social Security tax, and Medicare tax you have withheld from your employees’ paychecks during the past quarter.
-Download a blank form here.
+Form 941 is also known as the Employer’s Quarterly Federal Tax Return.
+It tells the IRS how much income tax, Social Security tax, and Medicare tax an employer has withheld from its employees’ paychecks during the previous quarter.
+Download a blank 941 form here.

-A year-end summary of all non-employee compensation that includes money you paid to independent contractors, freelancers, vendors, landlords– anyone not on staff.
-Download a blank form here.
+A year-end summary of all non-employee compensation that includes money you paid to independent contractors, freelancers, vendors, landlords—in other words, anyone not on staff.
+Download a blank 1099 form here.

-A report of how much compensation paid to employees for the previous year and how much taxes were withheld.
+Form W-2 is a report of how much compensation an employer paid to an employee for the previous year and how much in taxes were withheld.
 These forms are divided into state and federal sections since employees file taxes with each.
-Download a blank form here.
+Download a blank W-2 form here.

-A form that employees fill out to let their employer know how much money to withhold from their paycheck for taxes.
+Form W-4 is completed by employees and indicates to employers how much money the employee wants to withhold from their paycheck for taxes.
 The form should be filled out on the employee’s first day and it includes information such as marital status, number of dependents, exemptions claimed, and more.
-Download a blank form here.
+Download a blank W-4 form here.

 Federal Unemployment Tax Act (FUTA):

 A piece of legislation that authorized the federal government to collect taxes from employers for the purpose of funding state unemployment agencies and compensating former employees who are eligible for unemployment insurance.

 Deductions that must be withheld from an employee’s wages to satisfy the person’s debts or legal obligations.
 Common garnishments include child support, unpaid taxes, or defaulted student loans.

 Gross pay is the total amount of a person’s salary before taxes or other deductions are subtracted.